sskyy/redux-event-bus/README.md

 const MonitorApp = monitor(task => { return { task } })(App)
 ```

 Code can be found here: [https://github.com/sskyy/redux-task/examples/basic](https://github.com/sskyy/redux-task/examples/basic).

+More examples such as how to cancel a task can be found here: [https://github.com/sskyy/redux-task/tree/master/examples](https://github.com/sskyy/redux-task/tree/master/examples).

 ## Why Another Side Effects Library?

  - Save your time to create state for async actions.
  - Generator and Promise are perfect for async flow control.
 Advanced scenario like **cancel a async action** can be handled easily.
-See [example](https://github.com/sskyy/redux-task/tree/master/examples).
 Thanks redux-saga for the thought.
  - It's much intuitive than competitors.

 ## License